kodecocodes/i9t/custom-segues/custom-segues.markdown

 Reusable segues need to be aware that they may be used by container controllers.
 The presenting controller may embedded in a UITabBarController or a UISplitViewController, so you could add similar code to make the segue usable in that situation too.

+That wraps up custom segue transition animation.
+In the Challenge at the end of the chapter, you will get another chance (o-perch-tuna-ty? :]) to try out what you have learned so far by creating another custom segue.

-## Segues are adaptable
+## Segues are adaptive too

 You want to be taking advantage of multitasking on the iPad, and your users could be changing the size of your app at any time.
 This means that popovers which are generally used for a regular size class such as the iPad, could be switching to full screen in a compact size class.
 The problem is that the user can tap outside a popover to dismiss it, but needs to have a button to dismiss a full screen.
-You will have to present a different view controller depending on the size class.
+You have to present a different view controller depending on the size class.

 Because the segue is retained during a popover presentation, the segue can take responsibility for this adaptivity, and can substitute the correct view controller for the current size class.

 You'll now hook up the Vet Information button on the Animal Detail scene to a popover.

-In **Main.storyboard** ctrl-drag from the **Vet Information button** to the small **Vet Information** Scene.
+In **Main.storyboard** in the **Animal Detail View Controller** scene ctrl-drag from the **Vet Information button** to the small **Vet Information** Scene.
 Choose **popover presentation** from the popup menu.

 Run the application on the Ipad Air 2 simulator in landscape so that you can test size class changes.